yinawei/ppss_analysis/README.md

 2) Download ppss_from_pacs.csv from Zenodo and move it into the data directory.

 ## PPSS Analysis for Figures
-Please ensure that Jupyter Notebook is installed (pip install jupyter) before running the notebook.
-You may also execute the code using any preferred IDE.

 (1) Start Jupyter Notebook:
 ```bash
 cd jupyter